-Prerequisite: CH E 3123, graduate standing in Chemical Engineering, or permission of instructor.
+Prerequisite: CH E 3123 or graduate standing in Chemical Engineering or permission of instructor.
 Fundamentals of the theory of transport process; heat, mass, momentum transfer combined with chemical reactions; derivation of different equations to describe processes and process units; analytical and numerical solutions of systems of describing equations.
 (F)

 CH E 5203.
 Bioengineering Principles.3 Credit Hours.